JeanneAue/protein_function_prediction/README.md

 - embeddings: nicht zu viel Zeit drauf verwenden (es gibt nicht so viele Cluster, weil zu hochdimensional)
   - auf jeden Fall mal plotten
   - andere Formen für Analyse

+## Decisions
+- filtered to only use proteins that have at least one F:...
+GO-Term
+- batching with size 16